bjosor/INFO216-Project/README.md

 Has sum(duration_of_sunshine P1M) available between 01.01.2010 up to today.

 SN50540 Florida
-has best_estimate_mean(air_temperature P1D) available between 01.01.2010 up to 01.05.2010
+Has sum(precipitation_amount P1D) data available between 01.05.2015 up to today has best_estimate_mean(air_temperature P1D) available between 01.01.2010 up to 01.05.2010

+SN68010 Trondheim-Høvringen
+Has sum(precipitation_amount P1D) data available between 01.05.2018 up to today

+you can try to request other data as well but there is no guarantee the given sensor has it available.
+If you have provided all required parameters (full sensorid, element, fromdate and todate) and still get no results, this is the most likely reason.

+you can go to https://frost.met.no/reference#!/observations/timeSeries and search for a sensorid and an element and it will tell you wether there is data available and if so when it is valid from and to.